arenberg-watermill/arenberg-watermill.github.io/_pages/water-level-station.md

 ---
 <style>body {text-align: justify}</style>

-The data showed below is provided by the VMM (Vlaamse Milieu Maatschappij) and shows the water level at station "Uitlaatkunstwerk Egenhove".
+The data showed below is provided by the VMM (Vlaamse Milieu Maatschappij) and shows the water level at station "Uitlaatkunstwerk Egenhoven".
 The data is used to build the model to predict the rotational speed of the watermills based on the water level of the river, see more [here](https://arenberg-watermill.github.io/rpm-model/).

 <iframe width="800" height="550"  src='https://www.waterinfo.be/filestore/apps/kisters/js/share/tsclient.html?ZGF0YVNvdXJjZT1tZXJnZWRQb3J0YWwmcGVyaW9kPVAyRCZzdGF0aW9uX25vPTAxSzA4XzAxMiZnbGlzdD1beyJmaWx0ZXIiOnsidHNfbmFtZSI6IlAuMTV8UHYuMTUiLCJ0c19uYW1lX2xvd3JlcyI6IkRhZ0dlbSIsInN0YXRpb25wYXJhbWV0ZXJfbmFtZSI6IkhhZncgUk8iLCJzdGF0aW9uX25vIjoiMDFLMDhfMDEyIn0sInRlbXBsYXRlIjoidm1tX3N0dXdlbiJ9XQ=='  frameborder="0">Sorry, your browser does not seem to support this iframe</iframe>